dndnordic/origin/kubernetes/README.md

 1. **WSL Connection Failures**:
    - Verify SSH key is correct in the secrets
-   - Check that Mikael's WSL environment is running the Tailscale client
+   - Check that Mikael's WSL environment is running the Headscale client
-   - Verify Tailscale auth key is valid and has the correct permissions
+   - Verify Headscale auth key is valid and has the correct permissions
-   - Run `kubectl logs deployment/mikael-wsl-connector` to check Tailscale connection status
+   - Run `kubectl logs deployment/mikael-wsl-connector` to check Headscale connection status
-   - Ensure Mikael's Tailscale node is online in the Tailscale admin console
+   - Ensure Mikael's Headscale node is online in the Headscale admin console

 2. **Mikael's GPU Connector Issues**:
    - Verify Mikael's WSL environment is set up correctly: `wsl nvidia-smi`